xXenvy/Zynk/README.md

 <!--- ![release](https://img.shields.io/github/v/release/xXenvy/Zynk?include_prereleases&style=for-the-badge&color=%2315b328) -->

 ## `📃` Introduction
-Zynk is a Turing-complete, interpreted programming language written in C++.
+Zynk is a Turing-complete, interpreted programming language, written in C++.
 This project was created as a personal endeavor to learn and practice C++.
 It is not intended for extensive practical use but rather serves as a learning platform.

 ## `🌟` Features
 - **Interpreted Language:** Zynk is an interpreted language, which facilitates quick development and testing cycles.
 - **Turing-Complete:** Zynk is capable of expressing any computable function, adhering to the turing-complete classification.
-- **C++ Backend:** Written in C++, Zynk leverages the performance and capabilities of C++ while providing a user-friendly interface.
+- **Strongly Typed:** Zynk enforces strict type rules, ensuring that variables are explicitly typed and type conversions are controlled, reducing runtime errors.

 ## `📖` Documentation